 A permanent hired crew takes care of your charter yacht; similar to staff in a villa or hotel.
 They are in charge of your wellbeing, are your personal chef, stewards, engineer, sometimes fitness/sport or dive instructors and deckhands, this list can go on the bigger the yacht.
 Plus of course your charter yachts sea savvy captain, who will be entertaining you with some of the many stories he has to tell.

 No!
 The service of BoatsAtSea.com is free of charge to you and we solely act as the mediatory agent.
 Similar as any other travel agent, BoatsAtSea.com works on a performance basis.
 The yachts management or the owner offers us a commission percentage out of the charter fee.
-This is for taking care of all the many questions, endless paperwork, and international payments; but mostly for the effort to find you, the happy charter yacht guest!
+This is for taking care of all the questions, endless paperwork and international payments; but mostly for the effort to find you, the happy charter yacht guest!

 A very important question!
 All the Charter Yachts displayed on BoatsAtSea.com are obliged with a committing contract to a management.
 These are committed to obey the control of their Charter Yachts and are in charge to fulfill the local maritime laws and regulations; these rules are quite strict.

-Local Coast Guards constant checks paperwork and registrations of the Charter Yachts and the crew, if not in order a confiscation of the yacht is at stake; the fines are hefty and extremely painful!
+Local Coast Guards constantly checks paperwork and registrations of the Charter Yachts and the crew, if not in order a confiscation of the yacht is at stake; the fines are hefty and extremely painful!

 Most cruising destinations require a “Trade License” or similar and without the proper paperwork or insurance proof, a yacht will not get their annual license issued.
 Crew’s need safety standard certifications (STCW95), work permit and must undergo regularly medical checks.
 If you wish, you can ask the captain to show you all the paperwork.